JThyroff/ImageGenerator/README.md

 # ImageGenerator
-This is a little App to generate images from a given array or the RAM
+This is a little App to generate images with a given recursionDepth and various parameters.